 All equipment necessary for cooking both for the Dutch Oven Cook Off and the cooking in campsite for Thursday dinner.

 Campsite Equipment

-Each unit's campsite includes a flag pole, fire pit, carport style shelter and water hydrant.
+Each unit's campsite includes a flag pole, fire pit, carport style shelter and access to drinking water.